 Who is Chef Bob?

 Chef Bob Aungst is a New England native, growing up in New Jersey, and launching his career in upstate New York.
 He was classically trained at Schenectady College, graduating with a Culinary Arts degree, following a successful career as a real estate broker.
 In his 20+ years in hospitality, he has worked some of the largest sporting, political, and private events, including the Kentucky Derby, Presidential Inaugurations, and the Super Bowl.
-He’s had the pleasure of serving three U.S. Presidents, numerous members of Royal Courts, and countless political leaders.
+He’s had the pleasure of serving four U.S. Presidents, numerous members of Royal Courts, and countless political leaders.
 On average, he overseas the service or preparation of 2 million meals each year.

-Why hire Chef Bob?
+Why Hire Chef Bob?

 Chef Bob is unique in that he’s both an artist and a manager.
 His many years of experience in the hospitality industry have given him an acute understanding of both “front of house” and “back of house” operations.
 He enjoys both the attention to details that make an event a special experience, and the craft of creating a menu that will impress even the most discerning of guests.
-Your event, engagement party, wedding, interactive dinner, or intimate dining experience will be special and one of a kind.
-Each of Chef Bob’s events are created around a hand crafted menu.
+Your event, milestone celebration, interactive dinner, or intimate dining experience will be special and one of a kind.
+Each of Chef Bob’s events are created around a handcrafted menu.
 You won’t choose from a preset of food groupings, but instead, give life to the dream event you envision.
 With Chef Bob, it’s about the relationship–the connection doesn’t end when the event is over.
 Clients remain lifelong friends.

 The Rocks, Sticks & Hell Story